 Committee

-Dr Ann-Marie Hanlon (she/her)
+Dr Ann-Marie Hanlon (Chair)

 Ann-Marie Hanlon (PhD, Newcastle) is a musicologist with specialisms in cultural theories of music, popular music and French modernism.
 A Lecturer of Music at the University of Galway, her research in popular music focuses on the area of music and social change, and explores the ways in which music is utilised in a political sense in relation to women’s rights and within queer culture in Ireland and in the U.S..